HurleyWong/gridsome-starter-notes-hurley/content/posts/gatsby-vs-gridsome.md

 ## Gridsome

 For static websites based on Vue.js, Gridsome is undoubtedly the leader framework.
-It also uses GraphQL, also has convenient construction packages and browsing performance, and also supports necessary functions for sites such as PWA and SQL.
+It also uses GraphQL, also has convenient construction packages and browsing performance, and also supports necessary functions for sites such as PWA.
 However, the shortcomings of it are of course obvious.
 Compared with React, Vue.js is indeed not born so early, so the birth of Girdsome is much later than Gatsby.
 Fortunately, its project documentation and community are constantly growing, so it can really give developers high hopes.

 ![](https://i.loli.net/2021/01/30/Bc9yEZderbhPLtl.png)

-As you can see this tech-site, it is based on the Gridsome-Blog-Starter.
+As you can see this site, my own article blog, it is based on the Gridsome-Blog-Starter.
 I just modified the style, use plugins to add some useful functions on the basis.
-Then, you see, this is my tech-site which I am proud of!
+Then, I am proud of it!

 ### Usage